danifr/bbp-keycloak-theme/README.md

 ## Overview

-This theme is heavily based on [Alfresco Keycloak Theme](https://travis-ci.com/Alfresco/alfresco-keycloak-theme), if you like what you see, you can refer to them as they are the original creators.
+This theme is basically a fork of the [Alfresco Keycloak Theme](https://github.com/Alfresco/alfresco-keycloak-theme), if you like what you see, you can refer to them as they are the original creators.